 What are the best smart speakers?

-After reviewing dozens of models, the best smart speaker overall is the third-generation Amazon Echo.
+The best smart speaker overall is the third-generation Amazon Echo.
 At $99, it's an affordable device that sounds great for the price.
 It has an attractive cloth-covered exterior that's available in five colors, and lets you use all of Alexa's abilities, including grouping multiple speakers together, using them as an intercom, and sending messages to your Alexa contacts.

 If you prefer Google Assistant, then check out the Google Nest Mini, which offers the best Google Assistant skills for less than $50 and also sounds awesome for its size.
+The larger Google Home speaker has been discontinued, but a new Google Nest speaker could be coming soon to shake up these rankings.

 The best smart speakers you can buy today